Uniform exponential growth for CAT(0) square complexes: Abstract

 \section{Abstract}

 In this paper we start the inquiry into proving uniform exponential growth in the context of groups acting on \cat cube complexes.
-We address free group actions on \cat square complexes and prove the more general statement that if $F$ is a finite collection of hyperbolic automorphisms of a \cat square complex $X$, then either there exists a pair of elements in $a,b\in F$ and a pair words of length at most 7 in $a$ and $b$ which freely generate a free semigroup, or there exists a flat (of dimension 1 or 2) in $X$ stabilized by all elements of $F$.
-As a corollary, we obtain a lower bound for the growth constant, $\sqrt[7]{2}$, which is uniform not just for a given group acting freely on a given \cat cube complex, but for all non virtually abelian groups acting freely on any \cat square complex.
+We address free group actions on \cat square complexes and prove a more general statement.
+This says that if $F$ is a finite collection of hyperbolic automorphisms of a \cat square complex $X$, then either there exists a pair of words of length at most 10 in $F$ which freely generate a free semigroup, or all elements of $F$ stabilize a flat (of dimension 1 or 2 in $X$).
+As a corollary, we obtain a lower bound for the growth constant, $\sqrt[10]{2}$, which is uniform not just for a given group acting freely on a given \cat cube complex, but for all groups which are not virtually abelian and have a free action on a \cat square complex.